skillsetltd/moodle-local_campaign/README.md

-# moodle-local_campaign
+# Moodle campaign pages plugin

-Moodle campaign pages plugin
+The Moodle campaign pages plpugin is .............